BlakeWilliams/vim-tbro/README.md

 You can also run the last command with `TbroRedo`.

-This plugin is designed to be very minimal and comes with no mappings.
-Its original purpose was to be used with [vim-rspec](vim-rspec) and to have custom maps calling `Tbro` with predefined commands.
-To use Tbro with vim-rspec, you can call `let g:rspec_command="Tbro rspec {spec}"` and vim-rspec will use Tbro to call run specs.
+tbro was designed to be very minimal.
+Its original purpose was to be used with [vim-rspec](vim-rspec) and to have custom maps calling `Tbro` with predefined commands or to be used with other plugins.
+To use Tbro with vim-rspec, you can call `let g:rspec_command="Tbro rspec {spec}"` and vim-rspec will use Tbro to call run spec.

 ## Mapping